Lettuce is the most popular of the salad crops and is of great commercial importance; first-time Lettuce cultivated in ancient Egypt.

-Earlier Europe and North America were the leading producers of lettuce however since the late 20th century the production and consumption of lettuce had spread throughout the world.
+Earlier, Europe and North America were the leading producers of lettuce; however, since the late 20th century, lettuce’s production and consumption had spread throughout the world.
 In present-day China is the leading producer of lettuce in the World, followed by the USA.

-India rank 3rd in commercial production of lettuce occupying 4% of World’s total production.
-The Nilgiri mountain of South India emerging as Iceberg lettuce production hub for the multinational food giant McDonald’s.
+India ranks 3rd in commercial production of lettuce, occupying 4% of the World’s total production.
+The Nilgiri mountain of South India is emerging as an Iceberg lettuce production hub for the multinational food giant McDonald’s.

 Ooty Farms and Orchards joined the McDonald’s family and became one of the three suppliers of Iceberg lettuce to McDonald’s India.

 The demand for lettuce is growing very fast.
-The restaurant industry is booming steadily because the country’s young generation preferring international cuisine like a burger, pizza, sandwiches, tacos, spring roll, etc. where lettuce is an integral part.
+The restaurant industry is booming steadily because the country’s young generation preferring international cuisine like a burger, pizza, sandwiches, tacos, spring rolls, etc., where lettuce is an integral part.

 - Head lettuce (Lactuca sativa var. capitata),

 - Cos or Romanian lettuce (Lactuca sativa var. longifolia)